Bell-bottoms: 1990s to 2000s

 By around 2006, the bell-shaped silhouette started to fade as the skinny jean rose in popularity.
 Sharon Haver, the founder and editor-in-chief of online fashion magazine FocusOnStyle.com, commented "It's as if all the girls wearing premium boot-cut jeans threw them away one day, and the next day began wearing skinny jeans and flats."

 Women's boot-cut jeans are tighter at the knee than men's, and flare out from knee to hem.
 Men's styles are traditionally straight-legged, although the pants came in a more flared style in the early and mid 2000s, but this was optional.
 The bell-bottoms of the 1960s and 1970s can be distinguished from the flare or boot-cut of the 1990s and 2000s by the tightness of the fabric at the knee.

+2020s

+With the onset of a spectrum of revivalist fashion trends as a result of the COVID-19 pandemic, there has also been revived interest in clothing trends of the 1960s and 1970s, which includes bell-bottoms and flared trousers.
+Bell-bottoms were still trending on the runway in September 2022, as well as the return to the wide leg bell-bottom in 2023.